JesseDarr/dARM/print/README.md

 TPU dock that tightly fits the base and 3rd joint in the resting position.
 + Acts as zero position
 + Make `endstop switches` unnecessary
-+ Acts as cusion for the 3rd join during shutdown sequence
++ Acts as cusion for the 3rd joint during shutdown sequence

 ## fingers.3mf
 Additional compliant finger designs.
 Each plate is labeled by version starting with v4.  v3 is included in dARM.3mf.